Generating Functions in $\mathbb{R}^{2n}$ and the Hatcher-Waldhausen map: Introduction

 for $x,y \in \R^k$.
-We will refer to this as the standard quadratic form.
-In this paper we will say that a generating family is \emph{quadratic at infinity} if \begin{itemize} \item[G3)] The support of $F_x- Q$ is compact for each $x\in N$. \end{itemize} Note that this support can be non-trivial in fibers over boundary points - even when generating the zero-section.
-The first result of this paper is the following. \begin{theorem} Any exact Lagrangian $L\subset T^*D^n$ agreeing with the zero-section over a neighborhood of the boundary $\partial D^n=S^{n-1}$ has a generating family quadratic at infinity. \end{theorem} This type of generating family quadratic at infinity is one of the most restrictive types; but, in the case where $N$ has boundary and $L$ is assumed to agree with the zero-section in a neighborhood of this, it is not the most restrictive.
-In fact, we will use the terminology that a function $F: N\times \R^{2k} \to \R$ is quadratic at \emph{both} infinities if it is quadratic at infinity but also has $F_x=Q$ for $x$ outside a compact set in the interior of $N$.
-Given an exact Lagrangian $L\subset T^*N$ agreeing with the zero-section close to $\partial N$ then the difference between these two definitions leads us to consider the space $\M_\infty=\lim_{k\to \infty} \M_{k,k}$, where $\M_{k,k}$ is essentially the space of functions on $\R^{2k}$ equal $Q$ at infinity and with only one critical point which is also non-degenerate (this was defined by Eliasberg and Gromov in \cite{MR1732407}).
-This space essentially consists of the possible fiber functions generating the zero-section, and any generating family quadratic at infinity generating the zero-section close to $\partial N$ defines a map (by taking adjoint - see Section~\ref{sec:lagrangian-gauss-map}) $\partial N \to \M_\infty$.
-If this map extends to a map $N\to \M_\infty$ then one may modify the original generating family to be quadratic at both infinities by essentially fiber-wise adding the inverse of this extension over $N$ (see Remark~\ref{rem:Hatcher:1}).
-More interestingly, if the map does \emph{not} extend the Lagrangian generated cannot be Hamiltonian isotopic to the zero-section (keeping the boundary equal to the zero-section).
-Indeed, any isotopy would by \cite{ref1} lead to a generating family of the zero-section which is an extension of the map.
+We will refer to this as the \emph{standard quadratic} form.
+By abuse of notation we will also let $Q_k$ denote the composition

+In this paper we will say that a generating function is \emph{quadratic at infinity} if \begin{itemize} \item[(G3)] the support of $F-Q_k$ is compact. \end{itemize} Thus, we allow the support to be nontrivial in fibers over boundary points, even when generating the zero section.
+The first result of this paper is the following. \begin{theorem} Any exact Lagrangian $L\subset T^*D^n$ that agrees with the zero section over a neighborhood of the boundary $\partial D^n=S^{n-1}$ has a generating function quadratic at infinity. \end{theorem} This type of generating function quadratic at infinity is one of the most restrictive types of generating functions.
+However, in the case where $N$ has boundary, it is not the most restrictive type.
+In fact, we will use the terminology that a function $F: N\times \R^{2k} \to \R$ is quadratic at \emph{both} infinities if the support of $F-Q_k$ is compact and projects to the interior of $N$.
+Given a compactly supported exact Lagrangian $L\subset T^*N$, the difference between these two definitions leads us to consider the space $\M_\infty=\colim_{k\to \infty} \M_k$, where $\M_k$ is essentially the space of functions on $\R^{2k}$ equal to $Q_k$ at infinity and with only one critical point which has value 0 and is non-degenerate (this was defined by Eliashberg and Gromov in \cite{MR1732407}).
+This space essentially consists of the possible fiber functions generating the zero section, and any generating function quadratic at infinity generating the zero section close to $\partial N$ defines a map